PushpenderDangi/TCP-load-balancer/README.md

 ## Update and upgrade system commands.
 sudo apt update

 sudo apt upgrade

+**sudo** - performs the following command with super-user (root) capabilities.
+Many actions that require modifying system files or installing applications require extra permissions to go through.

+**apt** - is a command-line tool which Ubuntu uses to install, remove, and manage software packages.

+**update**,**upgrade** - The “sudo apt upgrade” command is used to upgrade the installed packages on your system to their latest versions.
+On the contrary, the “sudo apt update” command ensures that the system has the latest information about the available packages.
+But it doesn't install or upgrade any software packages.

 ## Download and Install Caddy: Download and install Caddy, a web server, using the given below commands.

 ## These commands are to be run in the virtual machine that we have created to run the caddy.

-## 1. To install caddy first we have to install the curl package on our server.
+1. To install caddy first we have to install the curl package on our server.
 To do this, run this command.

 ## If you are in a root directory then run this command.

 apt install curl -y

+**apt** - is a command-line tool which Ubuntu uses to install, remove, and manage software packages.

+**install** - The install command installs a specified file in a specific place within a file system.

 ## Or if you are not in a root directory then run this command.

 sudo apt install curl -y

+**sudo** - performs the following command with super-user (root) capabilities.
+Many actions that require modifying system files or installing applications require extra permissions to go through.

+**apt** - is a command-line tool which Ubuntu uses to install, remove, and manage software packages.

+**install** - The install command installs a specified file in a specific place within a file system.

+**curl** - Client URL is a command line tool that enables data exchange between a device and a server through a terminal.

+-y flag means "yes" to any prompts, so it automatically agrees to the upgrades without asking for confirmation.